Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/stats/teamAnalysis.md

 # /stats teamanalysis

 >### Information
->**When you execute this command you have to specify 5 accounts with region so that Zoe can start an analysis. it evaluates who could play what on which position.** <br>
+>**When you execute this command you have to specify 5 accounts with region and optionally add a lane so that Zoe can start an analysis.
+It evaluates who could play what on which position (if not already defined).** <br>
 >**Works similar to [`/clash analysis`](https://wiki.zoe-discord-bot.ch/en/commands/clash/analysis) but without the clash team.**
 >{.is-info}